How To Install R Packages From Command Line

 And the output:

-An important thing to keep in mind is that the location [x] of each package in the search path is significant as it establishes the priority for replication of functions.
+It is important to remember that the location [x] of each package in the search path is significant as it establishes the priority for replication of functions.

-When we load packages into R memory, all we do is make sure the functions contained in these packages are available throughout the session.
+When we load packages into R memory, we ensure the functions in these packages are available throughout the session.
 Remember, memory management plays a crucial role in programming.

-Packages that are no longer necessary in a session can be excluded from the search route.
-To unload a package from memory, you need to use the command detach as follows:
+Packages no longer necessary in a session can be excluded from the search route.
+To unload a package from memory, you need to use the command detach

 detach(package:MASS)